abtblk/Python-Storage-Organizer/README.md

 # Python Storage Organizer
 ### Welcome to the Python Storage Organizer!
 This script allows you to manage items within virtual bins through a command-line interface.
 It supports adding, transferring, finding, and removing items with specific quantities, and it saves your data persistently in a JSON file.

+> [!NOTE]
+> YOU MUST EITHER RUN IN VSCODE OR ADMINISTRATOR COMMAND PROMPT YOU CAN LOOK THROUGH THE CODE IF YOU WANT!

+> [!IMPORTANT]
+> PLEASE PLEASE PLEASE CHECK IF THERE IS ALREADY AN ISSUE LISTED!!
+THANK YOU!!!!!

 ### Features
 Add Items with Quantities: Add items to a bin, specifying quantities.
 Transfer Items: Move items from one bin to another.